 Attention: Office of General Counsel

-*Please be advised that INTERPOL Washington will only respond to FOIA requests for Agency records emailed to the above address.
-Responses will not be provided to requests for police assistance or answer written questions when they are unrelated to a FOIA matter.
+*Please be advised that INTERPOL Washington will only respond to FOIA requests by telephone or email for Agency records at the above number or email address.
+INTERPOL Washington will not respond to requests from private citizens for police or investigative assistance, or answer questions unrelated to a FOIA matter.

 Many documents are available to the public without having to make a FOIA request.
 These documents are called “proactive disclosures" because they are automatically posted online by all U.S. Department of Justice components.